apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 Sometimes, this is insufficient and the code generator appends a `_p` to the converted name.

-Types in the proto file are mapped to Swift types as follows:
+The generator maps types in the proto file to Swift types as follows:

 ### Basic types